JoGorska/hotel-booking/README.md

     One of the testers (something@aol.com) reported that they can see their booking displayed by their program (booking Glasgow  10-20 October 2021), but the program doesn't allow them to cancell this booking.

     When checking the spreadsheet I realised that this booking was saved in clients_worksheet, but not in rooms_worksheet.
 Further investigation revealed that the tester had API error during booking of this room.
 This interupted the process of saving.

+13. Confusing message about date in the past

+    Tester pointed out that the program shows error - Date in the past for today date.
+This is due Python converting user input from string to Python date time object, which makes it Today midnight, while python today object takes the time from now.
+This means that user inputing today's date is considered by python as being in the past.

+    I have reworded the error message so it explains that booking is available from tomorrow onwards.

 ## Remaining Bugs